Leprekus/tldr/README.md

 2) toggling comments is also dependent on global state

 ### Notes
-components using store: List, Post, Card, Comment
+components using store:  Post, Card
 List Renders a Post component.
-List sets the [PostId].display key value pairs in the store Post contains a Card component (user content) & Comment Component Post indexes the comments object in the store with the postId to determine whether to render Comments
+List checks if currentCommentId === post.id
+List renders Comment if match

+Card Sets currentCommentId if null
+Card removes currentCommentId if it matches post.id

+Comment sets currentId to null (closes comment component)

 I HAVE BEEN FIGHTING FOR 2 WEEKS.
 2 WEEEKS WITHOUT GETTING THE AUTHENTICATION CORRECT.
 AND I JUST REALILZED IT'S BECAUSE I WAS PASSING THE NEXTAUTH OBJECT TO GETSERVERSESSION INSTEAD OF AUTHOPTIONS I JUST DID THAT AND MY WHOLE AUTH WORKS.
 OMGGGGGG I WASTED YEARS OF MY LIFE.